matzefriedrich/parsley-docs/advanced-features/generate-mocks.md

 ---
+meta:
+  title: Parsley CLI - Mocking Made Easy
+description: This article introduces the new `generate mocks` CLI command in Parsley, a feature that simplifies the creation of mock implementations for service interfaces in Go.
+You’ll learn how to generate mocks quickly, configure their behavior, and assert expectations for method calls within your test suites.
 icon: file
 label: Generate Configurable Mocks
-tags: [ service mocks, testing, code generation, mocking ]
+tags: [ service mocks, testing, code generation, mocking, CLI ]
+category:
+  - Parsley CLI
+  - Mocking
+  - Automated testing
 ---
 # Mocking Made Easy with Parsley